joeloudjinz/HexInz/README.md

 # HexInz

-HexInz is a modular .NET 9.0 application built on hexagonal architecture principles with runtime module loading capabilities.
-It provides a flexible plugin-based architecture that allows infrastructure adapters to be loaded dynamically at runtime, enabling database-agnostic implementations and runtime configuration of data persistence mechanisms.
+HexInz is a modular .NET 9.0 application built on hexagonal architecture and Domain-Driven Design (DDD) principles.
+It features robust dynamic module loading capabilities that enable infrastructure adapters to be loaded at runtime, ensuring complete separation of concerns and module isolation while maintaining clean architecture boundaries.

 ## Table of Contents
 - [Architecture](#architecture)